Lab members

 PHD STUDENT

 Xihan is a Psychology PhD student at Yale in the Rutledge Lab.
-Xihan’s current interest focuses on the cellular bases of human brain dynamics, the neural mechanisms of naturalistic affective dynamics, and their relationship with depression symptoms.
-Xihan completed a bachelor’s degree in biotechnology at Ocean University of China and a thesis in system biology at the Chinese Academy of Sciences, received MS in Computational Biology at Harvard, then worked as a lab manager in Marc Berman’s lab.
-She is also supervised by Avram Holmes at Rutgers University.
+Xihan’s current interest focuses on the naturalistic affective dynamics and their relationship with depressive symptoms.
+Xihan completed a bachelor’s degree in biotechnology at the Ocean University of China.
+She additionally received an MS in Computational Biology at Harvard and worked as a lab manager at the University of Chicago.

 Email: xihan.zhang